OpenDSA/OpenDSA/RST/en/List/ListADT.rst

 So the term "ordered" in this context does **not** mean that the list elements are sorted by value.
-(Of course, we can always choose to sort the elements on the list if we want, its just that keeping the elements sorted is not an inherent property of being a list.)
+(Of course, we can always choose to sort the elements on the list if we want; it's just that keeping the elements sorted is not an inherent property of being a list.)

 Each list element must have some data type.